ouseful-oer/openlearn-molworld/molworld_00_03.md

 Three and six, respectively: silicon appears in Period 3 and lead in Period 6.
 <!--ENDSAQ-->
-According to Figure 23 therefore, silicon and lead have outer electronic configurations of the type ns2np2, with *n* = 3 for silicon and *n* = 6 for lead.
+According to Figure 23 therefore, silicon and lead have outer electronic configurations of the type ns<sup xmlns:str="http://exslt.org/strings">2</sup>np<sup xmlns:str="http://exslt.org/strings">2</sup>, with *n* = 3 for silicon and *n* = 6 for lead.
 This is just what you got when you worked out the full electronic configuration of the silicon and lead atoms in <a xmlns:str="http://exslt.org/strings" href="">Sections 3.2</a> and <a xmlns:str="http://exslt.org/strings" href="">3.3.1</a>, respectively.
 <!--SAQ id=saq017-->

 ### Question 17